Dow profit surges as prices for chemicals soar on Texas freeze

 Dow said it brought the operations back online within a week and reached pre-storm operating rates by the end of the quarter.

-Reporting by Arathy S Nair in Bengaluru; Editing By Anil D’Silva and Sriraj Kalluvila
+Reporting by Arathy S Nair in Bengaluru; Editing by Sriraj Kalluvila and Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.